JupiterOne-Archives/graph-cisco-meraki/docs/jupiterone.md

 connects directly to Cisco Meraki REST APIs to obtain configuration metadata and analyze resource relationships.

+## Cisco Meraki + JupiterOne Integration Benefits

+- Visualize Cisco Meraki administrators, SAML roles, and devices within your network sites in the JupiterOne graph.
+- Map Cisco Meraki users to employees in your JupiterOne account.
+- Map Cisco Meraki Wi-Fi, VLAN, and other network devices to your network sites.
+- Monitor changes to Cisco Meraki administrators, SAML roles, and devices within your network sites using JupiterOne alerts.

+## How it Works

+- JupiterOne periodically fetches Cisco Meraki administrators, SAML roles, and devices to update the graph.
+- Write JupiterOne queries to review and monitor updates to the graph.
+- Configure alerts to take action when the JupiterOne graph changes.

+## Requirements

+- JupiterOne requires an API Key configured in your Cisco Meraki account.
+- You must have permission in JupiterOne to install new integrations.

 ## Integration Instance Configuration

 The integration is triggered by an event containing the information for a